 This feature is now suppressed for this configuration only.

-Creating Configurations: Configuration Table
+Creating Configurations using the Configuration Table

 Another method we can use to create configurations is the SOLIDWORKS Configuration Table.
 We access the Configuration Table by right clicking on a dimension or feature and choosing “Configure Dimension” or “Configure Feature”.